sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 - Backend Application
 - Database Application

 Database Application consumes more resource than Frontend and Backend Application.
-So, your requirement is to only assign Database Application to Node 3.
-You will create a taint called `db` and assign it to Node 3.
+So, your requirement is to only assign Database Application to Node 1 You will create a taint called `db` and assign it to Node 1.
 You will also create toleration for  Database Application to taint `db` .
-This way only database application can be scheduled on Node 3.
+This way only database application can be scheduled on Node 1.

 You create 3 pods for these application.
 Lets call them Pod Frontend, Pod Backend and Pod Database.
 Scheduler will now try to schedule all 3 Pods.
 Lets see how this happens.

-- Pod Frontend: When scheduler tries to schedule Pod Frontend, it first tries to schedule it on Node 1.
-As Node 1 has a taint and Pod A is not tolerant to that taint, the Pod cannot be scheduled.
-Scheduler then schedules that Pod to Node 2 where it is successfully assigned.
-Scheduler now tries to assign Pod B on Node 1.
-As Pod B is also not tolerant to taint on Node 1, it cannot be assigned.
+- Pod Frontend: Scheduler tries to schedule Pod Frontend on Node 1.
+As Node 1 has a taint and Pod Fronted is not tolerant to that taint, the Pod cannot be deployed.
+Scheduler then schedules that Pod to Node 2 where it is successfully deployed.
+- Pod Backend: Scheduler now tries to assign Pod Backend on Node 1.
+As Pod Backend is also not tolerant to taint on Node 1, it cannot be assigned.
 The scheduler then assigns Pod B to Node 3 as Node 2 already has a Pod.
-Now its time for Pod C. In Pod C's definition file, we have specified that Pod C was tolerant to a taint called `db`.
-When Scheduler assigns Pod C on Node 1, it is successfully placed.
+- Pod Database: Scheduler now tries to assign Pod Database on Node 1.
+Pod Database on Node 1 is successfully deployed as the pod is tolerant to taint.

+### Types of Taints